 Find Your Ideal Workout Time

 I think it’s super important to find a time when working out is ideal for you.
 And realistic.
 I can tell myself day after day that I’m going to get up in the morning and work out before work.
-But is it every going to happen?
+But is it ever going to happen?
 Doubtful.
 I’m not a morning person, and adding anything else to my morning is just not an option at this point.
 I’ll turn that alarm off every morning.
 Working out in the evening is a better option for me.
-I find that I’m mostly likely to follow through if I plan to do it immediately after work.
+I find that I’m most likely to follow through if I plan to do it immediately after work.
 If I plan a late-night workout after I’ve eaten dinner and had time to lounge and watch TV, I’m unlikely to get motivated again!

 Maybe you are a morning person, and would rather get it out of the way first thing.
 That’s great!
 Then working out before school or work is probably the best course of action for you!